 United Religions Initiative, and United Methodist Women invite you to attend

-The Third Annual Interfaith Service of Gratitude and Remembrance
+The Fourth Annual Interfaith Service of Gratitude and Remembrance

 Church Center for the United Nations, Chapel

 777 United Nations Plaza, New York